openreasoner/openreasoner.github.io/docs/usage/reason.md

 # Reasoning
-Once a
+{: .no_toc }

-high-quality process reward model is trained, we integrate it into the decoding process alongside the language model, enabling guided search and scoring or voting across multiple generations.
+Once a high-quality process reward model is trained, we integrate it into the decoding process alongside the language model, enabling guided search and scoring or voting across multiple generations.

->*OpenR* supports various search algorithms — such as *beam search*, *best-of-N selection*, and others, each with unique advantages depending on the quality of PRMs.
+>*OpenR* supports various search algorithms — such as *beam search*, *best-of-N selection* and *Monte-carlo Tree Search*.
+We will be contantly update the framework to include more classic reasoning methods.

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

 ## Basic Command